nyu-pl-fa18/class13/README.md

   counter value on the heap, as well as the referenced object are deleted.

-  Note that we need to safeguard against deleting `addr` when it is a `NULL` pointer.
+  Note that we do not need to safeguard against deleting `addr` when it is a `NULL` pointer because `delete` has no effect when its operand is `NULL`.

 * Assignment Operator